starfishpatkhoo/deepwave-clinkprompt/README.md

 # DeepWave clinkprompt

-This is a prompt module for [clink](https://github.com/chrisant996/clink) that is simple, but has a variety of options.
-It draws inspiration from a number of other prompts, but is primarily Windows-first, and not a *nix port.
+This prompt module for [clink](https://github.com/chrisant996/clink) is a simple one.
+While it draws inspiration from a number of other prompts, it is primarily Windows-first, and not a *nix port.
 It is for power users of the command line (that's why we use `clink`) who see the venerable `C:\>` as its own unique shell *identity* **^_^**.

+Though it is simple, it includes various options such as displaying timestamps, computer names, muting of previous prompts, error indicators, single/two-line prompts and a few different background/no-background theme colours - all of which can be enabled/disabled on-the-fly with simple environment variables.

 There is no `git` support here, so please try one of the other, very good, prompt modules if that is what you're looking for.
 Unlike *nix, `git` is not installed by default in Windows.
 Similarly, we don't look out for things like `~` because you can't `cd ~` on Windows.
+And if you don't have/want to install new fonts, there are a couple of themes that work fine with default `Consolas` as well.

 ![Default](images/default.png)